2018 United States House of Representatives elections in Arizona: District 4

 The fourth district takes up most of rural northwestern and western Arizona and includes Kingman, Lake Havasu City, Prescott, and San Tan Valley.
-This is the most Republican district in Arizona with a PVI of R+21.
-Republican Paul Gosar was reelected to a fourth term in 2016 with 71% of the vote.
+Incumbent Republican Paul Gosar, who had represented the district since 2011, ran for re-election.
+He was re-elected with 71% of the vote in 2016, and the district had a PVI of R+21, making it the most Republican district in Arizona.